Cassian-J/projet_dev/README.md

 ### Armored
 **Ability:**
 Charges forward a certain distance.
-If an enemy is hit, their movement speed is slowed for ? seconds and they take heavy damage.
+If an enemy is hit, it's apply slow and do heavy damage.
 (Usable every ? seconds)

 ### Fortress
 **Ability:**